ilanschnell/bitarray/README.rst

 ``pack(bytes, /)``
-   Extend the bitarray from a byte string, where each characters corresponds to a single bit.
-The character b'\x00' maps to bit 0 and all other characters map to bit 1.
+   Extend the bitarray from bytes, where each byte corresponds to a single bit.
+The byte b'\x00' maps to bit 0 and all other characters map to bit 1.
-   This method, as well as the unpack method, are meant for efficient transfer of data between bitarray objects to other python objects (for example NumPy's ndarray object) which have a different view of memory.
+   This method, as well as the unpack method, are meant for efficient transfer of data between bitarray objects to other python objects (for example NumPy's ndarray object) which have a different memory view.

 ``pop(index=-1, /)`` -> item